Credit: Flickr / Jareed / CC BY 2.0

 When you are in any foreign country, no matter how long or short your stay is, having that country's currency in pockets is always beneficial.
 If you are in the Czech Republic, get your money exchanged to Czech Crown or Koruna (Kc), denoted by CZK.

-Though the country is a member of European Union and so has started adapting to Euro, it is a wise and smart move for a traveler to have Korunas handy as Euro is accepted only in larger stores and food chains while small shops, restaurants or hotels still operate on Koruna which remains the official unit of Czech Currency.
+Though the country is a member of European Union and has started adapting to Euro, it is a wise and smart move for a traveller to have Korunas handy as Euros are accepted only in larger stores and food chains while small shops, restaurants still operate on Koruna which is the official Czech Currency.

 Any foreign currency can be changed to Koruna or Crowns at banks or reputed exchange offices.
-Banks generally charge 1 percent or 2 percent as a commission and are open from Monday to Friday between the office hours.
-You can also use your own back cards from home to withdraw money from a Czech ATM.
-But, be advised to withdraw the required amount with one or maximum two withdrawals as each withdrawal in a foreign country is charged high by the banks.
+Banks generally charge 1 percent or 2 percent as a commission and are open from Monday to Friday between the regular office hours.
+You can also use your international bank cards to withdraw money from any ATM.
+But, be advised to withdraw the required amount with one or maximum two withdrawals as each withdrawal in a foreign country is chargeable.

-Currency Exchange Machines are also one the best options as now you can exchange money using these exchange machines any time of the day, 365 days a year.
+Currency Exchange Machines are also one the best options and you can exchange money using these exchange machines any time of the day, 365 days a year.

-You can also convert your money into Travelers' cheques as Euro cheques are widely accepted in the banks of Czech Republic.
+You can also convert your money into Travelers' cheques as Euro cheques are widely accepted in the banks in the Czech Republic.

-Any of the above options are good to exchange your money but you should certainly refrain from exchanging it on the streets.
-If you happen to do so, be sure that you are going to get ripped off!
+Any of the above mentioned options are good to exchange your money.
+Do not exchange money on the streets.
+If you happen to do so, you will get ripped off for sure!